agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 issue was thus to choose "between providing a sounder psychological basis for our analysis, and holding that its psychological basis does not concern the economist" (2).[^20] Such criticism did not falter in the 1920s.
-In cluster 11---centered at the time on rationalisation and human reason---@tugwellHuman1922[317] encouraged economists to move beyond the "rigid classical *homo economicus*" and noted that "psychologists have already pretty well revolutionized the scientific definition of human nature."
+In cluster 11---centered at the time on "rationalisation" and "human reason"---@tugwellHuman1922[317] encouraged economists to move beyond the "rigid classical *homo economicus*" and noted that "psychologists have already pretty well revolutionized the scientific definition of human nature."